Dietary recommendations for people with dementia

 Some people with dementia may have a poor appetite or lose interest in food altogether.

-Everything from the way you set up a table, the colour of the table cloth, the type of crockery used or even playing music, can help to encourage a person to feel comfortable and confident at mealtimes.
+Everything from the way you set up a table, to the colour of the tablecloth or the type of crockery used, can help encourage a person to feel comfortable and confident at mealtimes.